Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

-\end{restatable} The incentive constraint on allocation is similar to the integral monotonicity provided in \citet{yang2020selling}, where the author considers selling data to an agent without any ability to further acquire information.
-Note that it is not sufficiently to consider experiments that are Blackwell monotone for designing incentive compatible and individual rational mechanisms.\footnote{\citet{sinander2019converse} shows that under some regularity conditions, experiments that are monotone in Blackwell order can be implemented by incentive compatible mechanism.
-However, those conditions are violated in our paper and Blackwell monotone experiments may not be implementable.
-This issue of implementation with Blackwell monotone experiments for selling information has also been observed in the model of \cite{yang2020selling}. } The proof of \cref{lem:incentive} is standard, which is deferred in \cref{apx:separable}.
+\end{restatable} The proof of \cref{lem:incentive} is deferred to \cref{apx:opt}.
+The incentive constraint on allocation is similar to the integral monotonicity provided in \citet*{yang2020selling}, where the author considers selling data to an agent without any ability to further acquire information.
+The IC condition in \cref{lem:incentive} is stronger than the monotonicity condition in allocation where high types are required to receive experiments that are Blackwell more informative than low types.
+In our model, monotonicity in allocation is not sufficient for designing incentive compatible mechanisms.\footnote{\citet*{sinander2019converse} shows that under some regularity conditions, monotone non-decreasing (in Blackwell order) allocations can always be implemented by an incentive compatible mechanism.
+However, those conditions are violated in our paper, and there exists monotone allocations that cannot be implemented in any incentive compatible mechanism.
+One such counterexample is provided in \citet*{yang2020selling} under non-linear values. } This illustrates a distinction between our model and the classical single-item auction, where in the latter case the monotonicity of the interim allocation is sufficient to ensure the incentive compatibility of the mechanisms.